Fillng up with the wrong type of fuel is a very common mistake to make, with many UK motorists finding themselves in this predicament every year.

 If you've started driving:

-Regrettably, the damage may have already been done.
+Unfortunately, the damage is probably already done.
 Pull over somewhere safe, remove the keys from the ignition, and call a recovery vehicle.

-What happens if you put petrol in a diesel car?
+What happens if I put petrol in a diesel car?

-Putting petrol in a diesel tank is far more common than vice-versa – mainly because petrol nozzles fit easily into diesel tanks.
+Putting petrol in a diesel tank is far more common than vice-versa because petrol nozzles fit easily into diesel tanks.
 Unfortunately, this is also the costlier mistake.

-What happens if you put diesel in a petrol car?
+What happens if I put diesel in a petrol car?

 Diesel pumps generally don't fit in petrol tanks, so you're far less likely to find yourself in this situation.